NuSTAR bounds on radiatively decaying particles from M82

 In order to obtain the bounds from M82, we model the signal as the superposition of the axion decay component $N_{i,\alpha}^{a}(\boldsymbol{\theta})$ in each angular and energy bin, and an isotropic background.
 We model the latter with a completely free energy spectrum, so we treat the fluxes in each of the eight energy bins as nuisance parameters, and the count rate $N_{i , \alpha}^{\rm bg}(\boldsymbol{\theta})$ in each angular bin is proportional to the solid angle of the bin.
 We do not include here an energy-dependent component for the astrophysical signal in the central bin, which is often modeled as a power law; this is conservative, because such a signal acts as a background for astrophysical searches.
-More importantly, we have explicitly verified that including it does not affect our constraints, since the constraints are dominated by the high-energy bins in the annuli close to the source but not exactly at the center, where the astrophysical background is lowest.
-The observed counts in each bin is denoted by $N_{i \alpha}^{\rm obs}$.
+More importantly, as further discussed in the SupM~\cite{supplementalmaterial}, we have explicitly verified that our constraints are only marginally increased by subtracting off the background using an OFF region and modeling the photon signal from the central M82 source with a power law.
+This can be explained by taking into account that for the values of the coupling we are probing the main contribution to the axion signal comes from an ON region of radius $\lesssim 2^\prime$ and, for the largest masses we are interested in [$m_a \gtrsim O(100)$~keV], constraints are dominated by the high-energy bins in the ON region, where the astrophysical background becomes smaller.
+The observed counts in each bin are denoted by $N_{i \alpha}^{\rm obs}$.
 To obtain our bounds, we introduce a log-likelihood $\Lambda$

-We now define a test statistic (TS) following the prescriptions of Ref.~\cite{Cowan:2010js} as TS$=-2(\Lambda-\mathrm{max}_{g_{a\gamma}}\Lambda)$ if $g_{a\gamma}$ is above the best-fit value that maximizes $\Lambda$, and TS$=0$ otherwise.
+We now define a test statistic (TS) following the prescriptions of Ref.~\cite{Cowan:2010js} as ${\rm TS}=-2(\Lambda-\mathrm{max}_{g_{a\gamma}}\Lambda)$ if $g_{a\gamma}$ is above the best-fit value that maximizes $\Lambda$, and ${\rm TS}=0$ otherwise.
 With this definition, the TS follows a half-chi-squared distribution with one degree of freedom, and the upper bounds on $g_{a\gamma}$ can be obtained by the threshold condition TS$=2.7$.

 \textbf{\textit{Discussion and outlook.}}---Our bounds, shown in Fig.~\ref{fig:bounds}, are more than an order of magnitude stronger than other astrophysical bounds in the mass range of $30-300$~keV.
 Part of the excluded region is already ruled out by arguments based on the freeze-in of the axions in the early Universe; this is a cosmological observable highly complementary to the astrophysical one introduced here.
 An additional cosmological observable that can rule out parameter space of interest to us is the spectral distortion (SD) of the cosmic microwave background (CMB) induced by axions decaying to photons in the early Universe.
 Here we report these bounds as shown in Ref.~\cite{Langhoff:2022bij}, which have been indirectly obtained from Ref.~\cite{Balazs:2022tjl}.
 Our arguments rule out a previously uncharted region of parameter space which, at masses of several hundreds of keV, supersedes the previous bounds by nearly an order of magnitude.